unbxd/search-JS-library/docs/configurations/ProductsConfig.md

 8. `data-unxQtyPlus='qtyPlus'`  - If theres a button to increase quantity on SRP, add this as html attribute on that button
 9. `data-unxQtyMinus='qtyMinus'` - If theres a button to decrease quantity on SRP, add this as html attribute on that button.

-**Expected return value**: a string of HTML that will be used to render the products on the webpage

 ### Default Value
 {: .no_toc }